drgerg/mmc4w/README.md

 This works for me.
 [The help menu is here](https://github.com/drgerg/mmc4w/blob/main/code/mmc4w_help.md).

 I needed a tiny set of controls for a couple of different **[Music Player Daemon](https://www.musicpd.org/)** (MPD) servers here.
 I could not find a Windows MPD client that was as simple as what I wanted.
+This one is written in Python, using Tkinter and is about as basic as you can get.
+It does exactly what I need and nothing more.

 The entire interface is intentionally tiny and simple.
 In its most basic mode it looks like this: